How Is Pleurisy Diagnosed?

 What Are the Treatments for Pleurisy?

 Once the underlying cause of your pleurisy is identified, your doctor will take steps to treat it.
-Your doctor may administer antibiotics for an infection.
-In addition to this, your doctor may prescribe anti-inflammatory drugs or pain medicines to remedy the inflammation.
-Sometimes, a codeine-based cough syrup will be prescribed to control a painful cough.
+Your doctor may give you antibiotics for an infection.
+In addition to this, your doctor may prescribe anti-inflammatory drugs or other pain medicines to remedy the inflammation.
+Sometimes, a codeine-based cough syrup will be prescribed to control a cough that can exacerbate pain.

 In the case of pleural effusion, your doctor will direct treatment towards the underlying cause of the fluid.
 Sometimes, if the pleural fluid is infected or the amount is excessive, the doctor may drain it through a tube inserted in your chest, a procedure that requires hospitalization.